utzerath/ResearchDevelopmentProject-AICounseling/README.md

  Users can not see others entries because of the authorizaiton method I impleneted.
  Admin can see all users journals entries.
  Admin can download users journal entries.
- Custom html and css code: html5.up.
+ Provided html and css code: html5.up.

  This is the website side of the project I, Jack Utzerath, was in charge of.